 The purpose of the Agricultural District is to preserve and protect the decreasing amount of prime agricultural land, preserve and protect open space, wildlife habitat, forestry, water resources, and rural lifestyle.
 This district also is established to control the indiscriminate infiltration of urban development in agricultural areas which adversely affects agricultural operations.
-Land within this district shall not be viewed as land waiting to be developed, but instead, land that is currently being used for a viable purpose intended by this Code.
+Land within this district shall not be viewed as land waiting to be developed, but instead land that is approach to a violar purpose intended by this Code. instead, land that is currently being used for a viable purpose intended by this Code.